rosepearson/GeoFabrics/README.md

 ![image](https://user-images.githubusercontent.com/22883860/128109715-80738b70-b5d9-480e-811e-1c045c27105f.png)

+## Wiki and documentation
 ### Wiki
 For detailed instructions on installation, usage, and testing please check out the repo [wiki](https://github.com/rosepearson/GeoFabrics/wiki).
 For 'install instructions' see [Package Install Instructions](https://github.com/rosepearson/GeoFabrics/wiki/Package-Install-Instructions)

+### Documentation
+Sphinx combined with GitHub Pages is used to create web-hosted documentation from the embedded docstrings in the source code at [https://rosepearson.github.io/GeoFabrics/](https://rosepearson.github.io/GeoFabrics/)

 ## Related material
 Scripts used as part of the development of this project are included in a separate repo.
 See https://github.com/rosepearson/Hydrologic-DEMs-scripts for an example.